rory-stock/300dtd-website-assessment/docs/Development.md

 Screenshot of the home page with images:
 ![website screenshot](images/image36.png)

+> This design follows the feedback got from the users in the design phase.
+They liked the layout of the page and though it worked well.
+We spent some time talking about how big images should be and decided on three main image columns for desktop view which keeps the images at a good size but also allows for a good number of images to be displayed.
+The mobile view is just one column so that each image is easily viewable.

 ### Friday 16th August
 Working on making the whole website mobile responsive.
 This is done using Tailwind CSS breakpoints.
 Everything is now mobile responsive.